Little people (mythology): Native American folklore

-Native legends often talk of the little people playing pranks on people, such as singing and then hiding when an inquisitive person searches for the music.
-It is often said that the little people love children and would take them away from bad or abusive parents or if the child was without parents and left in the woods to fend for themselves.

-Other legends say the little people if seen by an adult human would beg them not to say anything of their existence and would reward those who kept their word by helping them and their family out in times of need.
-From tribe to tribe there are variations of what the little people's mannerisms were like, and whether they were good or evil may be different.
+Other legends say the little people, if seen by an adult human, would beg them not to say anything of their existence and would reward those who kept their word by helping them and their family out in times of need.
+From tribe to tribe there are variations of what the little people's mannerisms were like, and whether they were good or evil, may be different.
+One common belief is that the little people create distractions to cause mischief.

-One of the common beliefs is that the little people create distractions to cause mischief.
-They were believed to be gods by some.
-One North American Native tribe believed that they lived in nearby caves.
-The caves were never entered for fear of disturbing the little people.

-Legends of physical remains of tiny people being found in various locations in the Western United States, particularly Montana and Wyoming, typically describe the remains as being found in caves with various details such as descriptions that they were "perfectly formed", dwarf-size, etc. Often as an effort to "enhance credibility", archaeologist Lawrence L. Loendorf notes that some tales make claims that "the burials, of course, are always sent to a local university or to the Smithsonian for analysis, only to have both the specimens and research results disappear."
-Loendorf also suggests that the discovery of two mummies of anencephalic infants in the first half of the twentieth century with deformities that caused some people to believe they were adults has "contributed to public belief in the existence of a group of tiny prehistoric people."

 Lewis and Clark reported in their journals that Native Americans in the vicinity of Spirit Mound, South Dakota held a belief in little people who inhabited the mound.
 Clark wrote that the local Native Americans could not be persuaded to approach the mound, as they feared these tiny "Deavals" and considered them to be dangerous.
 Although members of Lewis and Clark's party visited the mound, they did not encounter any unusual beings.